 The exposed database contained 854GB of data, which Diachenko claims must have been scraped from a tool called “data-import.”

-“It is unknown whether it was an official application [of the tool] or illegal one used to collect all the applicants’ details, even those labeled as ‘private,’” Diachenko wrote.
+“It is unknown whether it was an official application or illegal one used to collect all the applicants’ details, even those labeled as ‘private,’” Diachenko wrote.

 Diachenko couldn’t identify any specific service associated with the database but he did discover a 3-year old repository on GitHub for an app.
 The app contained almost “identical structural patterns” as were part of the exposed resumed.
 Apparently, the data is scraped from Chinese classified services like 58.com.